ashishshahcfa/CoffeeSalesDashboard/README.md

-# CoffeeSalesDashboard
+# Coffee Sales Dashboard

-The Coffee Sales Dashboard is an Excel-based tool with macros that visualizes key sales metrics, including sales by country, product type, and roast.
-It tracks trends over time, analyzes average unit prices, and provides an interactive view of coffee business performance for better decision-making.
+File Name: COFFEE SALES DASHBOARD WITH MACRO.xlsm

+Purpose: To provide an interactive dashboard that summarizes key sales performance metrics for a coffee business.

+Contents:

+**DASHBOARD:**
+Overview of sales metrics including total sales, sales by country, and monthly trends.
+Visualizations to easily track performance.

+**SALES BY COUNTRY:**
+Sales figures split by country, allowing for regional analysis.

+**AVG UNIT PRICE BY TYPE-ROAST:**
+Insights into pricing strategies and how unit prices vary between different coffee types and roast categories.

+**SALES BY MONTH-YR:**
+Sales data displayed over time to track monthly and yearly performance trends.

+**SALES ROAST-TYPE:**
+Breakdown of sales based on roast type, helping identify the most popular roasts.

+**CLEANED DATA:**
+Refined version of raw sales and customer data, cleaned for accurate analysis.

+**ORDERS:**
+Detailed order history for tracking customer purchases and product demand.

+**CUSTOMERS:**
+Customer information for segmentation and tracking of purchasing behavior.

+**PRODUCTS:**
+Coffee product details including types and roasts offered by the business.

+**Usage Instructions:**
+Open the Excel file and enable macros to ensure full functionality.
+Use the DASHBOARD sheet to view key performance metrics.